imgonewild/htc-react-hooks/README.md

   - Logics
   - Difficulties

-- Use git version control
-- Uploaded project to GitHub
+- Use git version control and upload project to GitHub

 - Bonus:
   - Use embedded map(OpenStreetMap)